microservices-api/kubernetes-microprofile-lab/lab-instructions/minikube/README.md

 1. Set the Docker CLI to target the minikube Docker engine by running `eval $(minikube docker-env)`
 1. Build the docker image by running `docker build -t microservice-vote .`
 1. Deploy the microservice with the following helm install command `helm install --name=vote helm-chart/microservice-vote`
-1. You can view the status of your deployment by running `kubectl get deployments`
+1. You can view the status of your deployment by running `kubectl get deployments`.
+You want to wait until both `microservice-vote-deployment` and `vote-ibm-cloudant-dev` deployments are available.
-1. Use `kubectl get ing` to determine the address of the `/vote` application.
-Open this location in a web browser to access the application.
-For example, `https://192.168.99.100/vote`
+1. Use `kubectl get ing | awk 'FNR == 2 {print $3;}'` to determine the address of the application.
+Prepend `https` and append `/openapi/ui` to that URL and open this location in a web browser to access the application.
+For example, `https://192.168.99.100/openapi/ui`